ret7020/DIYRcSystem/README.md

 But I'm planning to use not only LoRA.
 In future I want to control UAV via NVIS antenna on Short Wave (2 - 5 Mhz in day time summer) with Si5351 chip and FSK (or other modulation), but this is comlicated task in part of creating "working" antenna.

 Reciever will be supported with Flight Controller (we have to use fligh controller for long-range :).
-It will use SBUS protocol to send RX channels to FC and Mavlink over UART to get telemetry from FC.
+It will use SBUS protocol to send RX channels to FC and LTM/Mavlink over UART to get telemetry from FC.

 Maybe, I will post some notes/dev-logs/tutorials to my habr profile (ru).